Marlamin/blog/blog/2025-02-06-player-housing-1/index.md

 tags: [wow, world-of-warcraft]
 enableComments: true
 image: https://marlam.in/u/Discord_i03KeSMlAV.png
-unlisted: true
 ---

 Huzzah!
 Blizzard released their [first blog post talking about Player Housing](https://news.blizzard.com/en-us/article/24176592/building-in-azeroth-a-first-look-at-housing)!
 They explained the design pillars of player housing that they're keeping in mind while designing the system, as well as some other bits.
 I have a lot of thoughts, so I wanted to write up this blog post instead of making 40 posts on BlueSky.
-I was already going to make a player housing speculation blog post at some point, so I just collapsed that idea into this one and put all the fun future speculation bits at the end.
+I was already going to make a player housing speculation blog post at some point, so I just collapsed that idea into this one and put all the fun future speculation bits at the end/in future posts.

 <!-- truncate -->